petrspelos/Amnesia-code-standard/README.md

 An example prefix for a custom story called `The Adventures of Phill` might be `TAoP` and the custom files might be something like `TAoP_Village.map`, `TAoP_Dialogue01_Kate_00.ogg`, etc.

-This standard demands a use of a single prefix for **all custom files.**
+This standard demands a use of a single prefix for **all custom files and maps.**

 ## extra_english.lang
 The "extra_english.lang" file should adhere to the common XML schema rules.
 The main tag names must be typed in all capital letters.